The-deep-biosphere/2023-Milos/Pipeline explanations.md

 - `$f`:  This is the input file.

 ### 2. Trim at 220bp
-The sequences that we get back from sequencing are decreasing in quality towards the end.
-This means the certainty of a given base pair becomes lower, and there are more errors.
-To use only the certain part of each sequence, we discard the end of them.
-We choose to trim at 220bp here.
-This is arbitrary, but decided after observing the quality of our sequences in a tool like FastQC.
-To trim our sequences, we use a command within the `vsearch` software.
-At the same time this will remove our sequences shorter than 220bp.
+The sequences that we get back from sequencing are decreasing in quality towards the end (We checked this using FastQC).
+Therefore we decide to trim our sequences at 220bp.
+To trim our sequences, we use the `--fastq_filter` command within the vsearch software.
+At the same time this will remove the sequences shorter than 220bp.
 ```bash
 vsearch --fastq_filter $f \
 	--fastq_maxns 0 \